Module Pattern

 "github.com/divkix/Alita_Robot/alita/db" "github.com/divkix/Alita_Robot/alita/i18n" "github.com/divkix/Alita_Robot/alita/utils/chat_status" "github.com/divkix/Alita_Robot/alita/utils/helpers")

-// getcount shows the current greeting countfunc (m moduleStruct) getcount(b *gotgbot.Bot, ctx *ext.Context) error { chat := ctx.EffectiveChat msg := ctx.EffectiveMessage tr := i18n.MustNewTranslator(db.GetLanguage(ctx))
+// welcomestatus shows whether welcome messages are enabledfunc (m moduleStruct) welcomestatus(b *gotgbot.Bot, ctx *ext.Context) error { chat := ctx.EffectiveChat msg := ctx.EffectiveMessage tr := i18n.MustNewTranslator(db.GetLanguage(ctx))

 return ext.EndGroups}

-// resetcount resets the greeting count (admin only)func (m moduleStruct) resetcount(b *gotgbot.Bot, ctx *ext.Context) error { chat := ctx.EffectiveChat user := ctx.EffectiveSender.User msg := ctx.EffectiveMessage tr := i18n.MustNewTranslator(db.GetLanguage(ctx))
+// togglewelcome enables or disables welcome messages (admin only)func (m moduleStruct) togglewelcome(b *gotgbot.Bot, ctx *ext.Context) error { chat := ctx.EffectiveChat user := ctx.EffectiveSender.User msg := ctx.EffectiveMessage tr := i18n.MustNewTranslator(db.GetLanguage(ctx))

 return ext.EndGroups}